MoralisWeb3/streams-beta/README.md

   -H 'x-api-key: YOUR_API_KEY' \
   -H 'Content-Type: application/json' \
 ```

+# Webhook Successrate

+Every Stream starts with a successrate of 100%.
+For every failed webhook the
+rate decreases by 1%.
+For every successful webhook the rate increases by 1%
+where the maximum is 100%.
+If the successrate is below 70% the stream will be
+paused and an email is sent to you.

 # Get Stats (Beta - This endpoint could be replaced or removed)